Corruptbox-2-But-Sprunki/.github/profile/README.md

-# Play Corruptbox 2 But Sprunki Mod Game Online
+# Corruptbox 2 But Sprunki - Play Incredibox Sprunki Mod Online

 **Corruptbox 2 But Sprunki** is an innovative game that combines elements from the Sprunki Incredibox and Corruptbox franchises, creating a unique and chaotic music-making experience.
 This sequel enhances the original's eerie atmosphere with glitchy visuals and unsettling audio effects, making it appealing for fans of experimental music and horror aesthetics.